Dr. Jessica Vechakul

 Emotionally Focused Therapy – an attachment-based model for couples therapy

 The Developmental Model of Couples Therapy, The Couples Institute

 Certified Depth Hypnosis Practitioner and Spiritual Counselor in Buddhist and shamanic belief systems, Foundation of the Sacred Stream – how I learned a modality with ancient roots and how to integrate these indigenous healing traditions with modern life

-Center for Mindful Psychotherapy – where I currently provide individual therapy and relationship counseling
+Center for Mindful Psychotherapy – where I provide mindfulness-based individual therapy and relationship counseling